-Hi, Need to help in designing designations for a company.
-The staff is relatively small and have a tenure in the company of 18 to 20 years.
+Hi, I need help designing designations for a company.
+The staff is relatively small and has a tenure in the company of 18 to 20 years.

-Need some tips on what all factors should be considered to do justice to current manpower as well the new to come.
+I need some tips on what factors should be considered to do justice to the current manpower as well as the newcomers.

 Thanks